Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Dr. Johnny's Observations on Medical Ethics Today

-Dr. Johnny's work, as seen in "The Need for Greed," offers deep insights into today's medical ethics.
-He points out the need for a focus on patients in healthcare.
+Dr. Johnny's work, as seen in "The Need for Greed," offers deep insights into today's medical ethics and highlights the need to refocus healthcare on patients.

 Insights from "The Need for Greed"